iDaveX/ai-agent-product-experiment/README.md

-# AI Agent Product Experiment
+# Experiment: building a local AI agent that executes real system tools using a local LLM.

 ## Overview
 This project explores how AI agents can execute real tasks using tools and local LLMs.